csu-hci-projects/SP23-Circuit-Learning-In-A-Virtual-Environment/README.md

-Created function for determining when a board has completed circuits | Ali Branum Created button for testing complete circuits | Cory Raetz Created UI popup for moving between levels | Freya LaLuna Added logic for duplicating components (ultimately not used in main) | Steph Didier Have components disappear when not snapped (ultimately not used in main) | Steph Didier Created consent form | Freya LaLuna
+Created function for determining when a board has completed circuits | Ali Branum Created button for testing complete circuits | Cory Raetz Created UI popup for moving between levels | Freya LaLuna Created ItemTray script for automating tray creation (ultimately not used in main) | Steph Didier Added logic for duplicating components (ultimately not used in main) | Steph Didier Have components disappear when not snapped (ultimately not used in main) | Steph Didier Created consent form | Freya LaLuna